VaibhaV-R-N/MoonPie/README.md

 -> Press 0 To Submit The Query.

 Interaction:
--> Interaction Is through Notification Pop-Ups.
+-> Interaction Is Through Notification Pop-Ups.

 Note:
 -> Once You Press 1 Or 2 You Will Be In The Query Mode.